This documentation is for PKanalix starting from 2019 version.

-PKanalix performs analysis on PK data set.
-Several analysis are performed including:
+PKanalix performs analysis on PK data set including:

-- the compartmental analysis (CA) consisting in finding parameters of a model representing the PK as the dynamics in compartments for each individual.
-Notice that this compartment analysis does not include population analysis that could be performed in Monolix.
+- The compartmental analysis (CA), which finds parameters of a model representing the PK as the dynamics in compartments for each individual.
+It does not include population analysis that could be performed in Monolix.

-PKanalix provides a clear user-interface with a simple workflow to perform NCA and CA analysis in an efficient way.
+- A clear user-interface with a simple workflow to efficiently run the NCA and CA analysis.

 The first main feature of PKanalix is the calculation of the parameters in the Non Compartmental Analysis framework.

-This task consists in defining rules for the calculation of the \(\lambda_z\) (slope of the terminal elimination phase) to be able to compute all the NCA parameters.
-This definition can be done either globally via rules or on each individual where the user can choose or remove any point in the \(\lambda_z\) calculation.
+This task consists in defining rules for the calculation of the \(\lambda_z\) (slope of the terminal elimination phase) to compute all the NCA parameters.
+This definition can be either global via general rules or manual on each individual, where the user selects or removes points in the \(\lambda_z\) calculation.

 The second main feature of PKanalix is the calculation of the parameters in the Compartmental Analysis framework.
-It consists in finding parameters of a model representing the PK as the dynamics in compartments for each individual.
+It consists in finding parameters of a model that represents the PK as the dynamics in compartments for each individual.

-This task consists in defining a structural model (based on a proposed PK models library) and estimate the parameters for all the individuals.
-Automatic initialization is performed for a better convergence of each parameter for each individual.
+This task defines a structural model (based on a user-friendly PK models library) and estimates the parameters for all the individuals.
+Automatic initialization method improves the convergence of parameters for each individual.

-All the NCA and/or CA outputs are displayed in sortable tables and exported in the result folder in a R-compatible format.
-Additional interactive plots are proposed for a better interpretation of the results.
+All the NCA and/or CA outputs are automatically displayed in sortable tables in the Results tab.
+Moreover, they are exported in the result folder in a R-compatible format.
+Interactive plots give an immediate feedback and help to better interpret the results.

-The usage of PKanalix is not only done via the user interface, we also propose a dedicated R-package (detailed here) to run PKanalix via R. All the actions you see in the interface have their equivalent R-function.
+The usage of PKanalix is available not only via the user interface, but also via R with a dedicated R-package (detailed here).
+All the actions performed in the interface have their equivalent R-functions.
 It is particularly convenient for reproducibility purpose or batch jobs.